yacy/yacy_search_server/docker/Readme.md

 You should modify this default password with page /ConfigAccounts_p.html when exposing publicly your YaCy container.

-## Usage

-### First start

-#### Most basic

-    docker run yacy/yacy_search_server

-YaCy web interface is then exposed at http://[container_ip]:8090 You can retrieve the container IP address with `docker inspect`.

-#### Easier to handle

-    docker run --name yacy -p 8090:8090 -p 8443:8443 --log-opt max-size=200m --log-opt max-file=2 yacy/yacy_search_server

-##### Options detail

-* --name: allow easier management of your container (without it, docker automatically generate a new name at each startup).
-* -p 8090:8090 -p 8443:8443: map host ports to YaCy container ports, allowing web interface access through the usual http://localhost:8090 and https://localhost:8443 (you can set a different mapping, for example -p 443:8443 if you prefer to use the default HTTPS port on your host)
-* --log-opt max-size: limit maximum docker log file size for this container
-* --log-opt max-file: limit number of docker rotated log files for this container

-Note: if you do not specify the log related options, when running a YaCy container 24hour a day with default log level, your Docker container log file will grow up to some giga bytes in a few days!

 #### Handle persistent data volume

-As configured in the Dockerfile, by default yacy data (in /opt/yacy_search_server/DATA) will persist after container stop or deletion, in a volume with an automatically generated id.
+As configured in the Dockerfile, by default yacy data (in /opt/yacy_search_server/DATA) will persist after container stop or deletion, in a volume named "yacy_data"

-But you may map a host directory to hold yacy data in container:

-    docker run -v [/your_host/data/directory]:/opt/yacy_search_server/DATA yacy/yacy_search_server

-Or just use a volume label to help identify it later

-    docker run -v yacy_volume:/opt/yacy_search_server/DATA yacy/yacy_search_server

-Note that you can list all docker volumes with:

-    docker volume ls

-#### Start as background process

-    docker run -d yacy/yacy_search_server

 ### HTTPS support